guillaumedelaloy/Bitcoin-price-and-social-media/README.md

 # Method

-I have gathered during two weeks the tweets related to the biggest airline companies : American Air, United and British Airways.
+I have gathered during two weeks the tweets mentioning  the following airline companies : American Air, United and British Airways.
 Thanks to this [data set](https://www.kaggle.com/crowdflower/twitter-airline-sentiment) found on Kaggle, I trained two models :
 - a sentiment classifier, in order to determine if the tweet is a complaint, a general remark, or a positive feed back from the customer
 - a topic classification, in order to determine if a complaint is related to luggage issues, delays, cancellations...